anie24-dotcom/real-estate-price-prediction/README.md

 Select the number of BHK and bathrooms.
 Choose the location of the property from the dropdown list.
-Click on the Estimate Price button to see the predicted price of the property. file:///C:/Users/gupta/OneDrive/Desktop/RealEstatePricePrediction/template/app.html (this is my url to the project)
+Click on the Estimate Price button to see the predicted price of the property.

 ![image](https://github.com/user-attachments/assets/95790403-f5a1-4ebf-849b-1cda6e943e5b)